Do you have a parasite in your body? (Parasites) Let's find out about this!

 • "Have you traveled anywhere recently?"

-• “Do you live near wooded or high-grass areas?”
+• "Do you live near a forest or near tall grass?"

-• “Have you consumed any raw or undercooked meat recently?”
+• "Did you eat raw or undercooked animal meat?"

-• “Do you consume unpasteurized milk or juice products?”
+• "Do you drink unpasteurized milk or juice?"

 Physical examination